cbcrg/tcoffee/docs/tcoffee_installation.rst

-By default this directory is set to $HOME/.t_coffee/plugins/$OS, but you can over-ride it with the environement variable or using the flag:
+By default this directory is set to $HOME/.t_coffee/plugins/$OS, but you can override it with the environement variable or using the flag:

 ::

    t_coffee ...-plugins=<dir>

 If you cannot, or do not want to use a single bin directory, you can set the following environment variables to the absolute path values of the executable you want to use.
 Whenever they are set, these variables will supersede any other declaration.
-This is a convenient way to experiment with multiple package versions.
+This is a convenient way to experiment with multiple package versions:

 ::

-  POA_4_TCOOFFEE CLUSTALW_4_TCOFFEE POA_4_TCOFFEE TCOFFEE_4_TCOFFEE MAFFT_4_TCOF\
+  POA_4_TCOFFEE CLUSTALW_4_TCOFFEE TCOFFEE_4_TCOFFEE MAFFT_4_TCOFFEE MUSCLE_4_TCOFFEE
- FEE MUSCLE_4_TCOFFEE DIALIGNT_4_TCOFFEE PRANK_4_TCOFFEE DIALIGNTX_4_TCOFFEE
+  DIALIGNT_4_TCOFFEE PRANK_4_TCOFFEE DIALIGNTX_4_TCOFFEE

-For three of these packages, you will need to copy some of the files in a special T-Coffee directory.
+For three of these packages, you will need to copy some of the files in a special T-Coffee directory:

 ::